Linirby/HelloVoxel/README.md

 ## Project status

 This is an actively growing foundation.
-Right now it focuses on correctness for a voxel renderer core (single chunk, textured faces, camera + controls, full SDL GPU path).
+Right now it focuses on correctness for a voxel renderer core (multi-chunk map, textured faces, active physics and collision, camera + controls, and full SDL GPU path).

 ## Next milestones

-- Multi-chunk world generation and management.
-- Meshing optimizations (for fewer triangles and faster updates).
-- Better lighting/shading pipeline.
+- Infinite procedural terrain generation.
-- More robust camera/player physics and collision.
+- Dynamic lighting and shading pipeline.
+- Chunk streaming optimization for large worlds.